-Not too long ago, web application testing was all about testing an app's functionality and performance on desktop computers.
+Web application testing was previously all about analyzing an app's functionality and performance on desktop computers.
 Back then, mobile devices had limited processing power and were only used for basic communication.
 Thus, businesses had very little reason to test their application's performance on mobile devices.

 Comprehensive web testing entails verifying that your application works seamlessly across various browsers, browser versions, operating systems, and devices.
 You may even have to test with different network bandwidths to see how the application performs under various network conditions.